CEOs & Executive Performance and KPIs

 Note:

-1. GC’s Top Executives consists of 1) Chief Operating Officer - Value Added Products 2) Chief Operating Officer - Base and Intermediate Chemicals 3) Chief Operating Officer - Center of Excellence, and 4) Chief Operating Officer - International Business.
+1. GC’s Top Executives consists of 1) President 2) Chief Operating Officer - Value Added Products 3) Chief Operating Officer - Base and Intermediate Chemicals and 4) Chief Operating Officer - Center of Excellence

-Furthermore, GC discloses the mean and median of the annual compensation of all employees and the ratio between the mean and median employee compensation and the total annual compensation of the CEO in the table below
+Furthermore, GC discloses the mean and median of the annual compensation of all employees and the ratio between the mean and median employee compensation and the total annual compensation of the CEO in the table below: (as of December 31, 2024)

 Employee Compensation (in THB) Median Employee Compensation Mean Employee Compensation